ubc-cpsc455-2024S/project-11_movie_mavericks/README.md

 - <strong>MongoDB:</strong> We chose MongoDB as the NoSQL for this project due to its ability to create multiple flexible documents that allow easy storage and access of data, as well as support for fast and scalable access for different types of data.
 In our case, we had multiple schemas that we needed to store data for such as users, watchlists, movies, reviews, etc. and MongoDB allowed us to create separate clusters for each schema which was very useful.
 Compared to SQL databases like MySQL or PostgreSQL, MongoDB provides more flexibility for handling diverse data types and complicated relationships that relational databases find difficult to manage.
 We used Mongoose as our ODM as it easily integrates with Express.js and Node.js and does not require any boilerplate code except for the package installation.

 ### Deployment
-- <strong>Render:</strong> We have deployed our website on Render due to its seamless integration with GitHub and auto-deployment upon merge.
+- <strong>Render:</strong> We have deployed our website on Render and made it available publicly so that other people can also view and use the project due to its seamless integration with GitHub and auto-deployment upon merge.
+We decided to use Render over other platforms like Vercel, Heroku, and Netflify because the course provided support for Render debugging, some of the team members had faced CORS-related issues on other deployment platforms, and also because Render provides a free tier for hobby projects.

 ### Best Practices:
 - <strong>Consistency and Clarity:</strong> We followed consistent coding standards and naming conventions to ensure readability and maintainability.
 ESLint and Prettier were used to enforce these standards.